Extremum Seeking Controlled Wiggling for Tactile Insertion: METHODS

-where $Y$ is the position of the tip of the key in meters along the axis to be inserted into the lock, as illustrated by Figure \ref{fig:overview}. $d$ is the depth of the keyhole.
-In order to force the algorithm to terminate, if $L_{insertion} < 0.5$ millimeters, the algorithm is stopped and insertion is considered a success.
+where $Y$ is the position of the tip of the key in meters along the axis to be inserted into the lock and $d$ is the depth of the keyhole.
+If $L_{insertion} < 0.5$ millimeters, the algorithm is stopped and insertion is considered a success.

 The final objective function is then

 where $\lambda = 0.0005$.